Science and technology of the Han dynasty: Astronomical theory

-Zhao Shaung's 3rd-century commentary in the Zhoubi suanjing describes two astronomical theories: in one, the heavens are shaped as a hemi-spherical dome extending over the Earth, while the other compares the Earth to the central yolk of an egg, where the heavens are shaped as a celestial sphere around the earth.
-The latter astronomical theory was mentioned by Yang Xiong in his Model Sayings (Fayan 法言) and expounded on by Zhang Heng in his Spiritual Constitution of the Universe (Lingxian 靈憲) of 120 CE.
-Thus, the Han-era Chinese believed in a geocentric model for the immediate Solar System and greater universe, as opposed to a heliocentric model.

 The Han-era Chinese discussed the illumination and shapes of heavenly bodies: were they flat and circular, or were they rounded and spherical?
 Jing Fang wrote in the 1st century BCE that Han astronomers believed the Sun, Moon, and planets were spherical like balls or crossbow bullets.
 He also wrote that the Moon and planets produce no light of their own, are viewable to people on Earth only because they are illuminated by the Sun, and those parts not illuminated by the Sun would be dark on the other side.

-For this, Jing compared the Moon to a mirror illuminating light.
+In his Balanced Discourse (Lunheng), Wang Chong wrote that some Han thinkers believed that rain fell from the Heavens (i.e. where the stars were located).
+Wang argued that, although rain fell from above, this common theory was false.
+He agreed with another theory that stated clouds were formed by the evaporation of water on Earth, and that since clouds disperse rain, clouds and rain are in fact one and the same; in essence, he accurately described the water cycle.

 In the 2nd century CE, Zhang Heng drew a similar comparison to Jing's by stating that the Sun is like fire and the Moon and planets are like water, since fire produces light and water reflects it.
 He also repeated Jing's comment that the side of the Moon not illuminated by the Sun was left in darkness.
 However, Zhang noted that sunlight did not always reach the Moon since the Earth obstructs the rays during a lunar eclipse.
 He also noted that a solar eclipse occurred when the Moon and Sun crossed paths to block sunlight from reaching earth.

-In his Balanced Discourse (Lunheng), Wang Chong (27–100 CE) wrote that some Han thinkers believed that rain fell from the Heavens (i.e. where the stars were located).
-Wang argued that, although rain fell from above, this common theory was false.
-He agreed with another theory that stated clouds were formed by the evaporation of water on Earth, and that since clouds disperse rain, clouds and rain are in fact one and the same; in essence, he accurately described the water cycle.
+Zhao Shaung's 3rd-century commentary in the Zhoubi suanjing describes two astronomical theories: in one, the heavens are shaped as a hemi-spherical dome extending over the Earth, while the other compares the Earth to the central yolk of an egg, where the heavens are shaped as a celestial sphere around the earth.
+The latter astronomical theory was mentioned by Yang Xiong in his Model Sayings (Fayan 法言) and expounded on by Zhang Heng in his Spiritual Constitution of the Universe (Lingxian 靈憲) of 120 CE.